 An intensive exploration of John Dos Passos' great trilogy, U.S.A.: The 42nd Parallel: 1919: The Big Money.
 Students read and discuss the books, explore and evaluate Dos Passos' innovative narrative and experimental styles, his political agenda and social critique, his understanding of the flow of American history, his enduring appeal, and his great utility to the student of American history.
 Using the books as a guide and a lodestar, they construct an understanding of the American experience before, during, and after the First World War and gain insight into the connections between literature and history and between art and memory.
-Prerequisites: any 100-level history course and sophomore/junior/senior status.
 Offered in selected Winter Sessions.